 *Perform Ink Chicago

 STRANGERS IN A SONG | HAU

-STRANGERS IN A SONG is a live audio installation created by myself & German director Sibylle Polster.
+STRANGERS IN A SONG is a live audio installation.

-It premiered September 3rd, 2011 at Mica Moca Berlin, then toured internationally to Norwich, Stettin, and Zürich.
-It explores intimacy and voyeurism in the technological age.
+It premiered September 3rd, 2011 in Berlin and then toured internationally to Norwich, Stettin, and Zürich.
+This work is a live audio installation that explores intimacy and voyeurism in the technological age.

-At a vault-making factory in the Wedding district of Berlin, a gallery of objects invites participation.
-Phones numbers and a list of songs are displayed.
+At a vault-making factory in the Wedding district of Berlin, a gallery of objects invites participation: phone numbers and a list of songs.
 Singers wait in factory rooms not visible to the caller.
 The phone rings: "I'd like the number two."
-It is a durational performance.
+A concert by telephone.

 Scroll down for video.

 DIE VERLORENEN, by film artist Reynold Reynolds, is based on found material.
 Reynolds discovered, remade and completed the film between 2011-2013.

 “During the year 1933 in Germany film productions were shut down, censorship was imposed, thousands of actors were fired and hundreds of films were destroyed.
 Die Verlorenen revives a German film from the 1930s that could have been, but never was.”